drgomesp/blockchain-prototype/README.md

 # Blockchain Prototype

-The official implementation of the Rhizom blockchain protocol, following the reference [specs](https://github.com/drgomesp/blockchain-specs).
+The official implementation of the acervo blockchain protocol, following the reference [specs](https://github.com/drgomesp/blockchain-specs).

 ---